Top 10 Anti-Inflammatory Foods for High Blood Pressure

 And while all berries that have a deep red or purple color are good sources of anthocyanins, blueberries—and particularly those labeled "wild" blueberries—have the highest anthocyanin levels.

-A 2013 study suggested that eating 1.5 ounces of pistachios each day relaxed blood vessel walls to improve circulation and to decrease blood pressure.
+A study published in the journal Randomized Controlled Trial suggested that eating 1.5 ounces of pistachios each day relaxed blood vessel walls to improve circulation and decrease blood pressure.
 If you're trying to cut back on sodium, choose unsalted varieties (you can always add a pinch of salt yourself, or try other spices like cinnamon or chili powder).